-The phenomenon of the hot weather following the summer solstice by a month or two is called the lag of the seasons.
+The hottest days are after the June solstice in the Northern Hemisphere.
+The phenomenon of the hottest weather following the summer solstice by a month or two is called the lag of the seasons.

 By August, ocean water on that same beach will be much warmer.
 And the snow line will have crept up the mountaintops.
 That’s why the hottest weather comes some months after the year’s longest day.
-The land and oceans simply need those extra months to warm up after the cold of winter.
+The land and oceans simply need those extra months to warm up – a scientist might say to store heat – after the cold of winter.

 Bottom line: The solstice marks the height of the sun, but the hottest weather comes a month or two later.
 That’s because the land and oceans have to warm up, too, before the truly hot summer heat can begin.
 This phenomenon is called the lag of the seasons.